midbel/packit/README.md

 * Variables declared in the including file (i.e., the file that uses the macro) are accessible from within the included file.

 ##### .let

+The `.let` macro defines a new variable within the current Packfile's scope.
+Once defined, value of variable can be retrieved from its identifier with the syntax `$ident`

+Usage:

+* the macro must only appear at the beginning of a line (preceded) only by optional whitespace
+* it takes exactly two arguments:
+  1. the identifier of the variable and the second
+  2. its value which may be of any supported "primitive" type

+Limitations:

+* variables defines with the `.let` macro are immutable.
+Once defined, their values can not be reassigned or modified

 ##### .env

+The `.env` macro similarly to the `.let` macro, but instead of defining a local variable scoped to the current Packfile, it declares an environment variable.
+Environment variables defined using .env are propagated to any subprocesses or commands executed during evaluation.

+Usage:

+* the macro must only appear at the beginning of a line (preceded) only by optional whitespace
+* it takes exactly two arguments:
+  1. the identifier of the variable and the second
+  2. its value which may be of any supported "primitive" type

 ##### .echo
 ##### .readfile